-- Use route filters only with the @ route pattern to reduce the number of route patterns created by the @ wildcard. - The logical expression you enter with the route filter can be up to 1024 characters, excluding the NOT-SELECTED fields. - As you increase the number of logical clauses in a route filter, the refresh time of the configuration page also increases and can become unacceptably long. - For large-scale deployments, use explicit route patterns rather than the @ wildcard and route filters.
+- Use route filters only with the @ route pattern to reduce the number of route patterns created by the @ wildcard.
+A route filter applied to a pattern not containing the @ wildcard has no effect on the resulting dial plan. - The logical expression you enter with the route filter can be up to 1024 characters, excluding the NOT-SELECTED fields. - As you increase the number of logical clauses in a route filter, the refresh time of the configuration page also increases and can become unacceptably long. - For large-scale deployments, use explicit route patterns rather than the @ wildcard and route filters.
 This practice also facilitates management and troubleshooting because all patterns configured in Unified CM are easily visible from the Route Pattern configuration page.